-Ormin Holdings Corporation ("OHC") was incorporated on March 1, 1994 with an authorized capital stock of 50 million divided into 500,000 common shares, with a par value of 100 per share.
-Currently, 361,630 common shares are subscribed and 16,540,750 have been received as payment on subscription.
+Ormin Holdings Corporation ("OHC") was incorporated on March 1, 1994 with an initial authorized capital stock of 50 million divided into 500,000 common shares, with a par value of 100 per share.

-On December 9, 2019, the BOD of OHC approved to declare a cash dividend out of the dividends received from its subsidiaries namely, KGT Ventures Inc., Melan Properties Corporation, NGTO Resources Corporation, and OTY Development Corporation, amounting to Two Hundred Twelve Million Pesos (212,000,000).
+On December 9, 2019, the BOD of OHC approved to declare a cash dividend out of the dividends received from its subsidiaries namely, KGT Ventures Inc., Melan Properties Corporation, NGTO Resources Corporation, and OTY Development Corporation, amounting to Two Hundred Twelve Million Pesos (₱212,000,000).

-On June 9, 2021, the BOD of OHC unanimously approved the reduction of the par value of its stocks from 100.00 per share to 1.00 per share; the Company shall have perpetual corporate existence; the authorized capital stock shall be 80 million divided into 80,000,000 common shares, with a par value of 1.00 per share and that 19,237,563 shares are to be subscribed by JOH with subscription price of 10.00 per share.
-As of reporting date, the Company's application for these amendments is still pending SEC's approval.
+At the special meeting of the BOD and of the Stockholders of OHC held on June 9, 2021 and July 20, 2021, respectively, the majority of the BOD and by the vote of at least two-thirds of the outstanding capital stock approved the following: reduction of the par value of its common share from ₱100.00 per share to ₱1.00 per share; the Company shall have perpetual corporate existence; the authorized capital stock shall be 80 million divided into 80,000,000 common shares, with a par value of ₱1.00 per share and that 19,237,563 shares are to be subscribed by JOH with subscription price of ₱10.00 per share and has been fully paid via conversion of dividends payable recorded per books.